Tsinghua-Space-Robot-Learning-Group/SpaceRobotEnv/README.md

     * The free floating space robot owns two robotic arms which are attached with the base.
 That means two end-effectors are corresponding to two goal positions.
     When two end-effectors reach the goals together, the task is finished.

+* **SpaceRobotPointCloud-v0**
+    * State vector contains the point colouds information.
+The core goal is the same as that of the `SpaceRobotState-v0` environment.

 ## Installation